ritza-co/cerebrium-article/README.md

-# README.md - Optimized vLLM OpenAI-Compatible Endpoint on Cerebrium
+# README.md

-# 🚀 Ultra-Optimized vLLM OpenAI-Compatible Endpoint
+# Optimized vLLM OpenAI-Compatible Endpoint

 This project deploys a **high-performance, cost-effective** OpenAI-compatible API endpoint using vLLM on Cerebrium's serverless infrastructure.
 Optimized for **sub-2.5s inference times** and **50+ tokens/sec** throughput on A10 GPUs.